Sea Fishing Scotland’s West Coast

 The key advantage of fishing for sea trout with a bombarda rig is that it allows you to present lures very naturally.
 The fly moves separately from your weight and will take much longer to reach the seabed, meaning that it has a more floaty, natural way of moving in the water.
 It’s very difficult to achieve this with weighted lures while still having a decent casting distance.
 Having this extra weight also allows you to fish a very small, subtle lure at higher speeds.
 If you were fishing with an ultra-light jig head, not only would you be unable to cast as far as you can with a bombarda rig, but you’d also be unable to fish low in the water column at high speed, your lure would be near the surface.

 Mackerel Fishing Scotland

 Thanks to the Gulf Stream, the warmer water that makes its way up the west coast of Scotland brings the mackerel with it.
-Oily and delicious hard fishing fish that come in great numbers, even as most other species have been annihilated by over fishing.
+This oily and delicious hard-fighting fish comes in great numbers, even as most other species have been annihilated by overfishing.
+However, mackerel catches aren’t as reliable as they used to be in some of the lochs.
 The mackerel can be caught throughout Scotland on spinners or baits while float fishing.
-The species is palaegic which means they occupy the full water column above the sea bed, rather than lurking around the bottom like many other species.
-The mot popular way to catch mackerel is with mackerel feathers, which were once made from chicken feathers but are now more commonly made from tinsel!
+The species is pelagic which means they occupy the full water column above the sea bed, rather than lurking around the bottom like many other species.
+The most popular way to catch mackerel is with mackerel feathers, which were once made from chicken feathers but are now more commonly made from tinsel!